-Dubbed Jomo Kenyatta Airport Terminal 4, the Sh9.4 billion terminal is expected to handle 2.5 million passengers a year – thereby allowing JKIA to handle 9 million passengers annually up from the current traffic of about 6.5 million passengers.
+Dubbed JKIA Unit 4 (Terminal 1-A), the facility is expected to handle 2.5 million passengers a year – thereby allowing JKIA to handle 9 million passengers annually up from the current traffic of about 6.5 million passengers.

-According to the KAA website, completion of the second phase of expansion will ease the airport operational constraints, and provide adequate parking for those using the airport.
+According to KAA, completion of the second phase of expansion will ease the airport operational constraints, and provide adequate parking for those using the airport.

 EDITOR'S NOTE: Read the latest issue of Construction Kenya digital news magazine.
 Flip through the pages or download a copy to read offline.
 Sign up for a FREE subscription to get the paper delivered to your inbox every month.